Intro

 Summary

-Azure firewall is doing more than SNAT, it's also acting like a Transparent Full Proxy.
-To quote some Azure documentation: "Application rules are always SNATed using a transparent proxy."[*]
+Most of the Azure documentation states that Application rules are always SNAT'd.
+However, it appears that Azure firewall is doing more than SNAT, in some scenarios it's also acting like a Transparent Full Proxy.
+I did find one reference in some Azure documentation which aligns to this theory: "Application rules are always SNATed using a transparent proxy."[*]

-It looks like AZFW buffers packets to inspect the HTTP Header/SNI to determine if it needs to process the packet via the application rules engine.
+It looks like Azure firewall buffers packets to inspect the HTTP Header/SNI to determine if it needs to process the packet via the application rules engine.
 If so, it responds to the source TCP session, spoofing the destination address, then initiates a new connection to the destination.
-This behaviour is evident when a Domain cannot be resolved by Azure firewall, the client gets a response from the Azure firewall, when the connection would normally timeout.
+This behaviour is most evident when a Domain cannot be resolved by Azure firewall, the client gets a HTTP response from the Azure firewall, when the connection would normally timeout.

 ServerTLS InspectionSNATProxy